mycostech/baremetal/README.md

   "hash_attribute": "id"
 }
 ```

+## Add your database credentials

+For *development only* define your database user/password in the /environment/environment.ts file

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.